-I welcome you to discover what marine engineers do, and explore their important role in worldwide commercial shipping, which moves 90% of the world's trade.
+I welcome you to discover what Marine Engineers do, and explore their important role in worldwide commercial shipping, which moves 90% of the world's trade.
 You will find the "site navigation" menu at the top, and a "about the site" menu at the bottom.
-Enjoy your stay and feel free to contact me.
+Enjoy your stay, feel free to contact me.

 Martin - Marine Engineer and Webmaster